duckdb/duckdb-web/docs/api/python/data_ingestion.md

 `memoryview` -> `BLOB`

 #### `bytes`
-It converts to `BLOB` by default, when it's used to construct a Value object of type `BITSTRING` it maps to `BITSTRING` instead.
+It converts to `BLOB` by default, when it's used to construct a Value object of type `BITSTRING`, it maps to `BITSTRING` instead.

 #### `list`
 It becomes the "biggest" type of its children, for example: